ameturebi/lab-exam/README.md

-## DSA Lab Exam
+# DSA Lab Exam
 - This repository consists of solutions to several DSA (Data Structures and Algorithms) problems implemented in Python.
-Below is a brief overview of each problem and its solution:
+Below is a brief overview of each problem:

 # 1. Number Search Program
 - Problem Description